basho/basho_docs/content/riak/kv/2.0.6/using/admin/riak-cli.md

 ## chkconfig

-Checks whether the [configuration file](/riak/kv/2.0.6/configuring/reference/) is valid.
+Checks whether the [configuration file][configuration file] is valid.
 If so, `config is OK` will be included in the output.

 ```bash
 riak chkconfig